al-caveman/cavemancms/content_raw/kant/article.md

 [dogood] is correcter than [thecategoricalimp] because former is much more objective than the latter.
 E.g. with [thecategoricalimp] a suicidal person may say "_Welp...
-I'm OK to be killed, therefore it is also OK for me to kill others_''.
+I'm OK to be killed by others, therefore it is also OK for me to kill others_''.
 This problem does not exist in [dogood].

 But [kant] knew of that suicide issue and proposed a solution[:Thanks to _saachan_ for telling me.].
 So [categoricalimpsuicide:he added a special case]